PrincetonUniversity/removing_tedium/02_passwordless_logins/README.md

 If you encounter the error `Bad owner or permissions on ~/.ssh/config` then try doing `chmod 600 ~/.ssh/config` and maybe also `chown $USER ~/.ssh/config`.

-### Step 4: Return to step 2 for additional HPC clusters
+### Step 4: Return to Step 2 for additional HPC clusters

-Return to step 2 and copy the public key using `ssh-copy-id` to each cluster that you have an account on.
+Return to Step 2 and copy the public key using `ssh-copy-id` to each cluster that you have an account on.
 Try connecting to that cluster as a test.

 ### Trouble with tigressdata